 Where and when are HoGS events?

-We hold a games event almost every weekend of the year, in a monthly pattern that rolls through Friday and Saturday evenings, to enable as many people as possible to find a day that suits them.
-Events are scheduled as follows, and are pinned on the first Friday of every month:
+We host a games event almost every weekend of the year, in a monthly pattern that rolls through Friday and Saturday evenings.
+Events are scheduled as follows, and start on the first Friday of every month:

-For most meetings we supply free tea and coffee, and players often bring refreshments to share, so there are usually chips, snacks, dips and nibbles, soft drinks etc. Whilst we often have a little wine or beer around, we’ve never seen it abused.
+For meetings at community halls, we supply free tea and coffee.
+Players often bring refreshments to share, so there might be chips and biscuits, dips and nibbles, soft drinks etc. Whilst we often have a little wine or beer around, we’ve never seen it abused.
 Playing our games and imbibing a little too much just isn’t a smart combination!

 Do I need to bring games?